 Trust me, if you like to experiment, and have your taste buds learn something new, B.R.
-Cohn is a one of the must visit Sonoma Valley wineries.
+Cohn is one of the must-visit Sonoma Valley wineries.

 Another fun reason to visit B.R.
 Cohn is that they also produce both vinegar and olive oil.
 Not only that, but they make chocolate and Chardonnay sauces to add to your food.
 They are delicious, and if in stock, one of my favorite additions to my ice cream after a yummy dinner.

 Speaking of chocolate, B.R.
 Cohn has a wine and chocolate pairing that you will love.
-Make sure to check their calendar as they often have events, like live music to listen to when you visit.
+Make sure to check their calendar as they often have events that include live music.

 Are you looking for some additional fun as you explore these Sonoma Valley wineries?
 If so, you will find plenty to do all around the county on my monthly events calendars.
 Click the links below for details.